sensedeep/dynamodb-onetable/README.md

 between
 ```

-For TypeScript, the OneTable creates strict typings which make using {beings}, {between} etc. To accomodate TypeScript, OneTable supports tunneling such values via the params.
+For TypeScript, the OneTable creates strict typings which make using {beings}, {between} etc. To accommodate TypeScript, OneTable supports tunneling such values via the params.
 Alternatively, use the `Where Clause` formulation described below.
 For example:

 ```typescript
 let user = await table.queryItems({pk}, {tunnel: {begins: {sk: 'user:john'}}})